 DicePhrase is a browser extension that helps you easily create strong, memorable passphrases, such as

 BazookaClangUnstuckTransferQuoteJokingly, by rolling six-sided dice to randomly select from a set of thousands of words.
-This system is more unpredictable than picking words on your own or trusting computer-generated randomness.
+This system creates passphrases that are more unguessable than if you were to pick words on your own or trust the computer to generate words automatically.

 Batman1989 is too easily guessed and